 Circa 1992 when I was heading up a national staffing Franchise organization, I met with some enterprising advertising representatives who introduced me to what they called, the Monster Board.
 Keep in mind that in 1992 most of us, including Al Gore, had not heard much about the Internet.
 There was no Google or Bing, and AOL wasn’t even a household name at the time.

-This innovative group explained to me that they were creating a giant computer board which would house all US job seekers.
+This innovative group explained to me that they were creating a giant computer board that would house all US job seekers.

 Employers could purchase job postings and they expected within the year that all candidates would be utilizing the Monster Board to find a job.
 I admit it sounded way outside of the box to me but it wasn’t too expensive – just $1500.00 for unlimited postings on Monster for approximately 40 offices for 10 years.
 At the time I remember trying to sell the concept to our purchasing group and my VP explaining that new technology was going to make a difference – in order to be in front of the pack we needed to stay ahead of them.